KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 # Course Schedule

-Observation: It is possible to finish all courses if and only if the graph does not contain a cycle.
+Observation: it is possible to finish all courses if and only if the graph does not contain a cycle.
 In other words, this problem is equivalent to determining whether or not the course schedule graph is acyclic.

 ## Approach 1: Use DFS to Detect Back Edges